 To ensure the success of your data-driven marketing, research these laws to better understand how your business must comply.

 Today, personalized marketing goes way beyond first-name email greetings.
 It’s about delivering the right message on the right medium at the right time — and data-driven marketing is the key.

 Unsure of how data-driven marketing fits into your broader marketing efforts?
 The strategies listed below are different ways to leverage your customer data while engaging your audience.
 Consider combining a few to strengthen and personalize your marketing efforts.

 Not every member of your target audience is equal — and they shouldn’t be treated as such.
 Different customer groups exist within your wider target audience, and it’s up to you to define those segments.

 Targeted, personalized messages go farther than general broadcasts, and segmentation can help you reach the right people at the right time.
-For example, if your store sells both men's and women's apparel, you'd need two sets of marketing messages to reach those segments.
-Similarly, if your store has multiple locations, marketing tactics you use for, say, locations in Nevada will vary from those in New York.
+For example, if your store sells men's and women's apparel, you'd need two marketing messages to reach those segments.
+Similarly, if your store has multiple locations, tactics you use for locations in Nevada will vary from those in New York.

 There are virtually endless ways to divide your audience.
 Not only does your target audience differ by demographic — by gender, age, and location, for example — but they have different preferences and pain points.
 They’re also in different stages of the buyer journey.

 Retargeting (also called remarketing) is a critical strategy for all marketers, especially cross-channel marketers.
 Retargeting enables you to keep your brand top-of-mind among users who’ve expressed interest in your products or services.